 Butterfly pea flower tea may seem like a new and recent addition to tea shelves, but this tea has been consumed in Southeast Asian countries like Thailand and Malaysia for centuries.
 It is a caffeine-free beverage made from oftentimes dried lemongrass and blue flowers and leaves of a plant known as Clitoria ternatea (Centeno, 2018).
 It is said to have an earthy taste similar to green tea despite its color (Goldberg, 2016).

 What makes this tea unique, however, is not just its natural, blue color, but its ability to change color depending on pH.
-Adding lemon will allow this beverage to take on a purple color.
+Adding lemon will allow this beverage to take on a purple color (see below).
 Add more and it’ll turn hot pink, adding a perfect and mesmerizing ombre.
 Like other plants that function as pH indicators, butterfly pea consists of anthocyanins, allowing it to change color.
 The plant has been tested as a pH indicator to successfully differentiate pH levels between 2-12 (Amaolo, 2017).

 Anthocyanins also contain high amounts of antioxidants, making blue tea a common use in traditional medicine and a source of many health benefits (Kungsuwan, Singh, Phetkao, & Utama-ang, 2014).
 Butterfly pea flower extract has been found to have anti-inflammatory and pain-relieving abilities (Kumar and Ishwar, 2012) as well as the potential to relieve diabetic complications caused by advanced glycation end products (AGEs).
 AGEs are compounds that can clog vessels and form more often in diabetics when sugars combine with particular amino acids (Barone, 2017).
 Clitoria ternatea extract has also been found to improve memory and acetylcholine levels (Taranalli & Cheeramkuzhy, 2011) and has anti-depressant, anti-stress, anti-convulsant, and anti-microbial properties (Jain et al., 2003).
 Its antioxidant activity has also been applied in cosmetics (Kamkaen & Wilkinson, 2009).